 - Accessory for structure analysis and rheo optics

-The Rheometer-IR Setup combines two powerful measurement principles, and offers the perfect symbiosis between rheology as a mechanical method and IR as a molecular spectroscopy method.
+With the Rheometer-IR adapter, you can combine two powerful measurement principles, and make use of the perfect symbiosis between rheology as a mechanical method and IR as a molecular spectroscopy method.
 Infrared (IR) spectroscopy is a well-established tool for the qualitative and quantitative identification of the chemical composition of a material, whereas rheology provides information about the material’s structure.
 Knowledge about the relationship between macromolecular behavior and structural parameters helps understanding of changes in the chemical functionality and microstructure of various materials and their influence on processing and applications.

 MCR rheometer plus IR spectrometer – reach the molecular level

 Perform real-time in-situ observations of chemical and mechanical (rheological) changes with the Rheometer-Infrared Spectrometer Setup.
 For observation of the intramolecular vibrations or rotations caused by interacting molecules which are electromagnetically irradiated, the MCR rheometer can be combined with the middle (MIR) and near (NIR) infrared light-range.
 With an ATR (attenuate total reflection) crystal directly placed in the sample, MIR spectroscopy can be employed to gain information about the surface layer properties of the sample.
 Optionally, homogenous UV radiation can be used simultaneously, providing a powerful tool for the investigation of photo polymerization reactions, e.g. of adhesives.